-- "The community values the reserve for its bushland setting and access to nature (as - "There is a sugar glider colony present on site which feeds in the northern bushland.
+- "The community values the reserve for its bushland setting and access to nature (as well as the sports fields). - " There is a sugar glider colony present on site which feeds in the northern bushland.

 Issues and Comments Raised by Respondents